-Clamping is actually just comfortable and not that big a deal as long as you learn about spacing and different types of pressures.
+Clamping is just comfortable and not that big a deal as long as you learn about spacing and different pressures.
 What does clamping really do?
 Well, first and foremost, it creates a strong glue line.
-The modern PVA glues that we mostly use are more robust than wood, and that’s been tested time and time again, so once you get a good glue line, that is now stronger than the rest of your project.
+The modern PVA glues we mostly use are more robust than wood, and that’s been tested repeatedly, so once you get a good glue line, that is now stronger than the rest of your project.

 But clamping creates a thin film.
-You’ve seen when the drips of glue on your bench are sitting there, and you come back the next day, you can still squash them.
+You’ve seen when the glue drips on your bench are sitting there, and you come back the next day, you can still squash them.
 And that’s not a good glue joint; you don’t want too much glue because it needs to be thin to dry.
-But you don’t want to over-thin it.
+But you don’t want to overthink it.

 Clamping also takes care of minor surface imperfections.
 So, if you have a slight bow on your board very slight, it’s not going to fix a massively warped board, but it can eliminate some minor imperfections.